MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Q2.
 How long does it take for the personal dashboard to become available?

 The personal dashboard is available to MyAnalytics users as soon as they receive their [welcome email](../Use/MyA-Welcome-email.md).
-This happens up to four weeks after licenses with the MyAnalytics service are assigned to the participants.
-For more information, see [Assign licenses with MyAnalytics](../setup/Mya-setup-checklist.md#step-2-assign-licenses-with-myanalytics).
+This happens up to four weeks after licenses with the MyAnalytics service plan are assigned to the participants.
+For more information, see [Assign licenses with the MyAnalytics service plan](../setup/Mya-setup-checklist.md#step-2-assign-licenses-with-the-myanalytics-service-plan).

 #### Q3.
 When the dashboard is activated, does it show any historical data or does it start 'from scratch'?